rsmp-nordic/rsmp_validator/docs/pages/running.md

  .rspec-local is git ignored, and will therefore not be added to the repo.

-You can also keep diffferent configurations, and pick on when running tests, eg:
+You can also keep different configurations, and pick on when running tests, eg:

 ```
 % bundle exec rspec --options my_rspec_options
 ```

 ### Running tests again a local Ruby TLC site
-For trying out the specs, you can juse the `rsmp` command from the resmp gem to run a local Ruby TLC site.
+For trying out the specs, you can just the `rsmp` command from the rsmp gem to run a local Ruby TLC site.

 Because the validator by default listens on port 13111, use should tell the site to connect on this port.
 You can do this either by editing the configuration, or using the `supervisor` command line option, as shown below.